opensearch-project/documentation-website/_query-dsl/query-dsl/compound/function-score.md

 ### Combining scores from multiple functions

 Different functions can use different scales for scoring.
 For example, the `random_score` function provides a score between 0 and 1, but the `field_value_factor` does not have a specific scale for the score.
 Additionally, you may want to weigh scores given by different functions differently.
 To adjust scores for different functions, you can specify the `weight` parameter for each function.
 The score given by each function is then multiplied by the `weight` to produce the final score for that function.
-To differentiate from the [weight function](#the-weight-function), the `weight` parameter must be provided in the `functions` array.
+The `weight` parameter must be provided in the `functions` array in order to differentiate it from the [weight function](#the-weight-function),

 The scores given by each function are combined using the `score_mode` parameter, which takes one of the following values: